-The following figure contains several snapshots of M_1 's tape while it is computing in stages 2 and 3 when started on input 011000#011000.
+The following figure contains several nonconsecutive snapshots of $M_1$ 's tape after it is started on input 011000#011000.

-FIGURE 3.2 Snapshots of Turing machine M_1 computing on input 011000#011000
+FIGURE 3.2 Snapshots of Turing machine $M_1$ computing on input 011000#011000

-This description of Turing machine M_1 sketches the way it functions but does not give all its details.
+This description of Turing machine $M_1$ sketches the way it functions but does not give all its details.
 We can describe Turing machines in complete detail by giving formal descriptions analogous to those introduced for finite and pushdown automata.
 The formal descriptions specify each of the parts of the formal definition of the Turing machine model to be presented shortly.
-In actuality we almost never give formal descriptions of Turing machines because they tend to be very big.
+In actuality, we almost never give formal descriptions of Turing machines because they tend to be very big.